 SU(2) has 2 real dimensions and 2 imaginary dimensions

-is satisfied in (quaternion unit) = (Pauli matrix) x (Pauli matrix)
+is satisfied in (any quaternion unit) = (a Pauli matrix) x (a Pauli matrix)

 when you take axes 1 and i from the first Pauli matrix orthogonal to the axes 1 and i from the second Pauli matrix.
+This means that the two Pauli matrices are completely independent, isn't it?
 So IF the Pauli matrices here can be orthogonal THEN quaternion 1ijk space can be SU(2).

 Pauli matrices